maxspeicher/2024-us-presidential-election/README.md

 ## Updates

+I also post regular updates on Twitter (now 𝕏): https://twitter.com/maxspeicher

 ### September 24, 2024

 I added the latest NYT/Siena polls that ran from Sep 17–21.
 Also, based on the probabilities for each candidate, my predictions now include expected electoral votes (EVs).
-This is what it looks like purely on the weighted 2024 polling (see methodology below):
+This is what it looks like purely based on the weighted 2024 polling (see methodology below):

 ![image](https://github.com/user-attachments/assets/1e135330-1ec5-4a59-8121-d28975fb1f31)